SpaceJS82/HealthTrackMe/README.md

 ## License

-This project is licensed under the WHAT THE FITNESS License.
+This project is licensed under the HealthTrackMe License.
 See [LICENSE](./License.txt) for details.

 ---